Risk Management and Claims

 Claims for non-repair of a municipal roadway must be received in writing by the County within ten (10) days of the incident.
 Follow the procedure outlined above.

 It is important to note that the County is not responsible for all the roads in the region.
-Provincial highways, township roads, private lanes and parking lots are not under the control fo Peterborough County.
+Provincial highways, township roads, private lanes and parking lots are not under the control of Peterborough County.

 Contact Us